nlipiarski/MCC/README.md

-# Minecraft Command Code: A Syntax Highlighter
+# Maarshal Command Code: A Syntax Highlighter

 *Created by [Nathan Liparski](http://twitter.com/NateLipiarski) with input and testing by [Moesh](http://moesh.ca/about).*